Saturday, 14 December 2013

 By 1995 the RUF had reached close to Lunsar and in places were only 20 km from Freetown.
 This was the time of Executive Outcomes and their highly efficient campaign to secure the Freetown perimeter and push back the rebels.
 When their funding was stopped in 1997, the RUF inevitably overran the capital with appalling consequences, leading eventually to the intervention of British Forces.

 Now finally Freetown is again buzzing with new investment.
-A return visit to River Number Two and Lumley beach, Freetown's cotton tree and Lunsar are long overdue.
+A return visit to River Number Two and Lumley beach, the sad remains of Freetown's Cotton Tree and the road to Lunsar are long overdue.

 Boarding the Lungi ferry at Freetown